How to protect Asia’s rapidly aging population from COVID-19

 In Asia-Pacific, as across the globe, most day to day care is provided by family members, often spouses and daughters.
 This makes up a significant portion of the care burden in households.
 Self-isolation is not an option when providing personal care, and even less so in larger households.
 Education on how to protect family care-givers and those they care for must be disseminated quickly and widely as well as access to testing, hygiene kits and personal protective equipment secured.
 Additional financial support to allow family care-givers to stay home should be considered.
 Global practitioners and academics are pooling technical expertise and resources as well.

-Every day we hear inspiring stories of how communities are rallying together to ensure the well-being of all their members and governments from the United Kingdom to India are starting to call on armies of volunteers to support over-stretched services.
-In the Asia-Pacific region there are already many networks of social and community-based organizations, such as older people’s associations, often led by older persons themselves, which can be mobilized to support these efforts.
+Every day we hear inspiring stories of how communities are rallying together to ensure the well-being of all their members and governments from the Thailand to India are starting to call on armies of volunteers to support over-stretched services.
+In the Asia-Pacific region there are already many networks of community health workers and social and community-based organizations, such as older people’s associations, often led by older persons themselves, which can be mobilized to support these efforts.

 Now these organizations are establishing systems to provide members of their community with basic needs, psycho-social assistance and support plans if they fall ill.
 These and other community groups and organizations have a key role to play in ensuring communities stay socially connected, safe, and ensure no one is left behind.
 Resources to build on their capacities, networks and skills will help strengthen responses at the community level for those who are ill but not in need of hospital care.